deya-eldeen/blog/_posts/post/2021-10-17-what-is-swift.md

 title: "What is Swift Programming Language?"
 date: "2021-10-18"
 categories:
-  - "development"
+  - "Development"
-  - "ios"
+  - "iOS"
-  - "programming"
+  - "Programming"
-  - "swift"
+  - "Swift"
 tags:
-  - "development"
+  - "Development"
-  - "ios"
+  - "iOS"
-  - "programming"
+  - "Programming"
-  - "swift"
+  - "Swift"
 permalink: /what-is-swift
 excerpt_separator: <!--more-->
 thumbnail: "images/covers/swift.jpg"

 ---

 `Swift` is Apple’s modern, open-source programming language, introduced at Apple’s 2014 Worldwide Developers Conference (WWDC).
 Designed to be the successor to `Objective-C`, `Swift` is used for developing applications across all of Apple’s platforms, including iOS, macOS, watchOS, and tvOS.
-It primarily works with Apple’s `Cocoa` and `Cocoa Touch` frameworks.
-Since its introduction, `Swift` has rapidly become one of the fastest-growing programming languages.
-As an open-source language licensed under the [Apache 2.0 license](https://swift.org/LICENSE.txt), `Swift` has extended beyond Apple's ecosystem, finding use in other areas such as backend server development with frameworks like `Vapor`.

 <!--more-->